EklundJoakim/ACC15_Cloud/README.md

 The technical solution can be found in the BENCHOP folder.

-The project report can be found as 'Final Report - group ACC15.pdf'
+The project report can be found as 'BENCHOP as a Service - ACC15.pdf'

 ## ABSTRACT ##
 The aim of this project was to design and create a scalable cloud architecture running the benchmark